License: See LICENSE.md file

 Methods

-def start_game(self, timer_div=None)
+def start_game(self, timer_div=None)-

 Call this function right after initializing PyBoy.
 This will navigate through menus to start the game at the first playable state.